 If you are using immobilized-metal affinity chromatography (IMAC) to purify proteins, there is a good chance your metal ion is coupled to the resin matrix via either nitrilotriacetic acid (NTA) or iminodiacetic acid (IDA).
-There are other chelating ligand used for IMAC resins, but NTA and IDA are the popular ones.
+There are other chelating ligands used for IMAC resins, but NTA and IDA are the popular ones.
 Which chelating ligand do you use and why?
 Does it make a difference?
 To help our customers make an informed purchasing decision, we took our PureCube Ni-NTA Agarose and PureCube Ni-IDA Agarose and put them under the magnifying glass (figuratively, of course).

-How do the two ligands differ structurally and chemically?
+- How do the two ligands differ structurally and chemically?

-How does chelating ligand impact binding capacity?
+- How does a chelating ligand impact binding capacity?

-What role does the metal ion play in resin affinity and specificity?
+- What role does the metal ion play in resin affinity and specificity?

-How do NTA and IDA respond to oxidizing agents?
+- How do NTA and IDA respond to oxidizing agents?

-Does a chelator in the sample buffer impact NTA and IDA differently?
+- Does a chelator in the sample buffer impact NTA and IDA differently?

 NTA vs. IDA: a tale of two ligands